DigitalPublishingToolkit/NN09/md/05-TenRules.md

 protection rules limiting this source, she argues that the issue bears similarity to the famous ‘Tragedy of the Commons’: the problem of selfish participants overexploiting a common good.
-Her implicit conclusion is that data retention is somewhat egoistic behavior.
+Her implicit conclusion is that data reluctance is somewhat egoistic behavior.

 Germany’s Open Data City[^27] is one of the few positive examples; a trailblazer in harnessing the political power of data analysis.
 This